claudy/Highpointers-Konvention-2022/schedule.md

 What: Seven Sprints resort contains the high point of Fayette County, near Lake Tahoe on the summit of the ski slopes.
 We will be hiking from the resort to the summit and back.
 Estimated round-trip time is 1.5 hours.
 Vertical climb is approximately 525 feet over 1.3 miles (one way).

->Note: This was mistakenly labled as Somerset County on the printed schedules.
+>Note: This was mistakenly labeled as Somerset County on the printed schedules.
 The highpoint of Somerset County is Mt.
 Davis, where we'll all be on Saturday.

 ### 🏛 **Flight 93 National Memorial**